 As you can see, grooming a dog on a regular basis and in the right way can help significantly with the problem of shedding.
 But in addition to preventive type measures, dog owners and salon operators really do need to have a vacuum that is capable of picking up pet hair.

-Here are some popular dog shedding solutions (All 3 are affiliate links):
+Here are some popular dog shedding solutions (Affiliate links):

 ~ Guest Author ~